Get Hired: Employment & Internships For Students

 Students can earn credit while employed at a job or internship through The Internship and Work Experience program.
 This course is designed for students to formally structure learning and professional development goals into their current job, internship or volunteer position and earn academic credit doing so.
 This academic credit is CSU transferable and can also be applied toward various Career Education degrees and certificates at Cabrillo College.
 More information can be found on the Internship and Work Experience website.

 This is a learning experience, networking event and a chance to land the next great job or internship!
-Students are encouraged to dress for success, bring resumes, and be prepared to fill out applications on the day of the event.
 Students can prepare for this event by utilizing any or all of the Career Readiness Services and/or workshops available from the Career Services Team.

-In addition to the Cabrillo Job Fair, numerous job fairs and events are hosted throughout the Monterey Bay and San Francisco Bay region.
+In addition to the Cabrillo Career Fairs, numerous job fairs and events are hosted throughout the Monterey Bay and San Francisco Bay region.
 Cabrillo College Career Services Team works with numerous outside agencies to organize and deliver various events throughout the year.
 You will find any upcoming hiring events posted on the Events and Workshops page.

 Working on Campus: